What is the purpose of having a centralized repository?

 Are completed or currently ongoing NIDDK-funded multi-site studies required to submit data and specimens to the NIDDK Central Repository?

-NIH policy is that scientific data (resources) generated through NIH funding are to be shared with the research community, to the extent that sharing of data and materials is practical.
+NIH policy is that scientific data (resources) generated in whole or part through NIH funding are to be shared with the research community, to the extent that sharing of data and materials is practical.
 Therefore, all current and complete multi-site NIDDK-funded studies should have a plan or should develop a plan for sharing data and specimens with the broader scientific community that complies with current NIH and NIDDK policies.
 Wherever appropriate, the NIDDK-CR or an NIDDK-approved repository should be used to facilitate sharing.

 Are requestors of renewable or non-renewable specimens required to submit new data or specimens generated into the NIDDK Central Repository?

-In accordance with the signed user agreements, requestors seeking access to NIDDK-CR held resources may be required to submit materials generated or produced in the conduct of their Research Project to the NIDDK-CR.
+In accordance with the signed user agreements, requestors seeking access to NIDDK-CR held resources may be required to submit materials generated or produced in the conduct of their Research Project to NIDDK-CR.
 All requestors are expected to manage the data as if the analyses were going to be eventually deposited back to the repository for sharing (i.e., with the necessary level of quality), although acceptance to deposit is not guaranteed and is at the discretion of NIDDK.
 At a minimum, requestors should provide an accompanying codebook/data dictionary and any documentation on procedures/analyses performed so future users will meaningfully understand and be able to use the resulting data.

-I am an investigator with an NIDDK sponsored R01, is my grant eligible to deposit my data or specimens into the NIDDK Central Repository?
+I am an investigator with an NIDDK sponsored R01, is my grant eligible to deposit my data or specimens into NIDDK Central Repository?

 Investigators funded by an R01 are encouraged to deposit and make resources available to the community via data type specific or generalist repositories adhering to NIH Data Management and Sharing (DMS) Policy and NIDDK DMS Guidance for selecting an appropriate repository.
 In general, investigators funded through individual R01s will not be eligible or expected to submit resources into NIDDK-CR.
 There are instances when an R01 grant that transitions to or from a larger multi-site study funded via a cooperative agreement, or is an ancillary study to a cooperative agreement, may be eligible to deposit resources into NIDDK-CR, if the resources generated via the cooperative agreement will be submitted to or are under the guardianship of NIDDK-CR.
 A list of possible repositories can be found on the External Links page.